Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day9/readme.md

 # Daily DevOps + SRE Challenge Series – Season 2
-## Day 2: Mastering the Linux Shell
+## Day 9: Mastering the Linux Shell

 ## Introduction
 Welcome to Day 2 of the Daily DevOps SRE Challenge Series - Season 2! 🎉

-Today, we’re diving into **the Linux Shell**, blending *Chapter 3: Using the Shell* (*Linux Bible*) and *Chapter 2: Using Essential Tools* (RHCSA prep).
-You’ll explore OS architecture, master Bash commands, edit with Vim, and harness help tools.
+Today, we’re diving into **the Linux Shell**, You’ll explore OS architecture, master Bash commands, edit with Vim, and harness help tools.
 By the end, you’ll:
 - Grasp Linux’s layered structure and the shell’s critical role.
 - Master commands, redirection, piping, history, variables, aliases, and Vim.
 - Apply these on your Day 1 EC2 instances and RHEL VM.